charlie2099/Starfleet-Command/README.md

 # Starfleet-Command

 ## General
-A 2D space combat game made with the SFML library
+A 2D space combat RTS made with the SFML library

 ## Compilation
 - In the Cmakelists.txt ensure to set the SFML_DIR path to wherever your SFML directory is located.